油腻

 Greasy Middle-Aged Man

 Picture a middle-aged Chinese man with an unwashed ponytail, a Buddha-belly peeking out under a linen shirt, spouting unsolicited life wisdom while vaping on a hiking trail.
-That's 'greasy.'
+Emerging around 2017, that's 'greasy.'
 Coined after writer Feng Tang's viral essay on how men age badly, the term skewered a certain self-satisfied, unkempt, pseudo-philosophical type.
 It quickly evolved into a broader insult for anyone — regardless of age or gender — who oozes smug, slimy, try-hard energy.

 Cultural Context